Connect with others who understand.

 What Are PH and Hypertension?

-• Systolic blood pressure reflects how much force your heart puts on your arteries’ walls during each beat when the heart is pumping blood out.
+• Systolic blood pressure reflects how much force your heart puts on your arteries’ walls each time it beats and pumps blood.
+It’s the first, or top, number in your blood pressure measurement.

 Types of Pulmonary Hypertension and Hypertension

 Systemic hypertension is classified as either primary or secondary, depending on whether it has an underlying cause or not.
-However, the World Health Organization has classified pulmonary hypertension into five types, according to the condition’s causes.
+In contrast, the World Health Organization (WHO) has classified pulmonary hypertension into five types, according to the condition’s causes.

-Pulmonary arterial hypertension (PAH) is a type of PH that occurs when the lung’s blood vessels have been damaged or have become narrow or blocked.
-Group 1 PAH refers to cases of PH with no known cause (referred to as “idiopathic”) — as well as those that are inherited, caused by certain medications, or caused by other preexisting health conditions.
+Pulmonary arterial hypertension (PAH) is a type of PH that occurs when the lungs’ blood vessels have been damaged or have become narrow or blocked.

 Group 2 Pulmonary Hypertension

-Group 2 PH is typically caused by conditions that affect the left side of the heart (left-sided heart disease), such as heart valve disease.
-Group 2 PH occurs when chronic (long-term) high blood pressure or heart disease damage the pulmonary arteries.
-This type is the most common cause of PH.
+Group 2 PH is typically caused by left-sided heart disease (conditions that affect the left side of the heart), such as heart valve disease or heart muscle weakness.

 Group 3 Pulmonary Hypertension